onc-healthit/api-resource-guide/docs/g10-criterion.md

 *Additional Clarifications to the (g)(10) CCG:*

-- For subsequent connections, certified Health IT Modules are not required to issue a new refresh token, but must issue a refresh token valid for a new period of no less than three months.
+- For subsequent connections, Certified Health IT Modules are not required to issue a new refresh token, but must issue a refresh token valid for a new period of no less than three months.
 Whether the application receives a “new” refresh token is an implementation decision left to the health IT developer, as long as the “refreshed” refresh token is valid for a